Raiffeisen-DGTL/checkita-data-quality/docs/en/03-job-configuration/08-Metrics.md

 > **IMPORTANT**.
 If Levenshtein distance is normalized then threshold value must be in range `[0, 1]`.

+Metric is reversible. **By default, `reversed` parameter is set to `false`.**
-Metric increment returns `Failure` status for rows where some values in the specified columns are not castable to string or when Levenshtein distance is greater than or equal to specified threshold.
+For direct error collection logic, metric increment returns `Failure` status for rows where some values in the specified columns cannot be cast to string or when Levenshtein distance is greater than or equal to specified threshold.
+For reversed error collection logic (default one), metric increment returns `Failure` status when some values in the specified columns cannot be cast to string or when Levenshtein distance is lower than specified threshold.

+All levenshtein distance metrics are defined in `levenshteinDistance` subsection.

 ### CoMoment Metric